-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 Savings upfront

-This prepaid plan is a great way to save some money and still get 5G access, HD streaming, and 10GB of mobile hotspot data.
+This prepaid plan is a great way to save money and get 5G access, HD streaming, and 10GB of mobile hotspot data.
 It even comes with 100GB of personal cloud storage.
-Though multi-line discounts aren't as impressive as with other plans, it's a great single-line option.
+Though multi-line discounts aren't as impressive as other plans, it's a great single-line option.

-Cricket Wireless is a prepaid MVNO carrier owned by AT&T and one of the best prepaid phone plans you can get.
+Cricket Wireless is a prepaid MVNO carrier owned by AT&T and one of the best-prepaid phone plans.
 Its top plan, Cricket More, comes with access to AT&T's 5G network, unlimited high-speed data, 15GB of mobile hotspot data, SD video streaming, and even international benefits like Mexico and Canada usage as well as unlimited texts from the U.S. to 37 countries.
-For one line you'll pay $60 per month, whereas for three you'll pay $37 per month ($110 total) and $33 per month ($130 total) for four lines.
+However, you'll pay $60 per month for one line, whereas for three, you'll pay $37 per month ($110 total) and $33 per month ($130 total) for four lines.

 Cricket's unlimited plan is similar to AT&T's Unlimited Extra plan but at a more affordable price.
-Though you won't get premium data with this plan, you're still guaranteed AT&T's fastest speeds when the network isn't congested.
-If you're looking for an even more affordable prepaid plan with Cricket, then you can also consider its 2GB plan for only $30 per month for a single line.
-You won't get much more than that (2GB of data), but if you just need an extremely simple plan then this is a great option.
+It even comes with premium data so that you won't be slowed based on usage compared to other Cricket customers.
+If you're looking for an even more affordable prepaid plan with Cricket, then you can also consider its 5GB plan for only $30 per month for a single line.

 Pros: